 - The use of construction equipment fitted with Level 3 Diesel Particulate Filters for all equipment of 50 horsepower or more. - Maintain a list of all operating equipment in use on the project site for verification by the City of Cupertino Building Division official or his/her designee.
-The construction equipment list shall state the makes, models, and number of construction equipment on-site.
-Equipment shall be properly serviced and maintained in accordance with manufacturer recommendations. - Ensure that all nonessential idling of construction equipment is restricted to 5 minutes or less, which is in compliance with California Air Resources Board Rule 2449. - Ensure that all construction plans submitted to the City of Cupertino Planning Department and/or Building Division clearly show the requirement for Level 3 Diesel Particulate Filters emissions standards for construction equipment over 50 horsepower.
+The construction equipment list shall state the makes, models, and number of construction equipment on-site. - Ensure that all equipment shall be properly serviced and maintained in accordance with manufacturer recommendations. - Ensure that all construction plans submitted to the City of Cupertino Planning Department and/or Building Division clearly show the requirement for Level 3 Diesel Particulate Filters emissions standards for construction equipment over 50 horsepower. - Communicate with all sub-contractors in contracts and construction documents that all nonessential idling of construction equipment is restricted to 5 minutes or less in compliance with California Air Resources Board Rule 2449 and is responsible for ensuring that this requirement is met.